Chassis Context

 Common Symptoms

 Limp Mode on the 2020 Winnebago Navion typically presents with one or more of these symptoms.
-The severity and frequency can vary by model year due to changes in components and software between production years.
+The severity, frequency, and diagnostic steps vary significantly by chassis generation, which is why the causes below are written specifically for the VS30 of the 2020 production year rather than generic "Sprinter" advice.

 What to Do